jmcnally17/CV/README.md

 - During the precourse I have had the opportunity to further develop and practice coding in Ruby.
 - I have had the opportunity to learn how to use RSpec in order to rigorously test a program in Ruby.
 - Learnt how to use my communication skills in order to pair program and efficiently solve coding problems in a team as well as learning Test Driven Development (TDD) to write a FizzBuzz program.
 - I have had the chance to learn how to collaborate and store repositories using GitHub.
+GitHub repositories link [here](https://github.com/jmcnally17?tab=repositories)

 __Edx.org__ (June 2020 - August 2020)
-- Achieved a passing grade in the module "Introduction to Computer Science and Programming Using Python"
+- Achieved a passing grade in the online module "Introduction to Computer Science and Programming Using Python"
     - I had the opportunity to learn Classes, Objects, Functions, Exceptions and Assertions, Plotting and Algorithms over the course of seven weeks with plenty of practice questions as well as a midterm and final exam.
     - I further developed my problem solving skills that I had demonstrated throughout my university degree but with more experience in coding.